dda-oo/radarroster/index.md

 ## Let's Connect

 Ready to unlock the full potential of your data?
-Whether you're a startup or an established enterprise, RadarRoster offers tailored solutions that elevate your business.
+Whether you’re a startup or an established enterprise, RadarRoster offers tailored solutions that elevate your business.

 Reach out to discuss your project or explore how we can collaborate: